 If you finish the meatballs and have some sauce left, customers often ask the owner to add some clear soup to the sauce.
 To dip the meatballs in and enjoy together—it tastes really great.
 It's just like having a bowl of deep-fried fish cake with soup after you're done.

-After finishing the Taiwanese Meatballs at Hsu Kaohsiung Taiwanese Meatballs, we thought they were so delicious.
-We saw they sold a pack of 10 for only 250 TWD, which is very cheap.
-So, we bought a pack to take home and enjoy.
+Their Taiwanese Meatballs were so delicious that after finishing ours, we saw they were selling a pack of 10 for only 250 TWD dollars.
+The price was really cheap, so we bought a pack to take home and enjoy.

 Hsu Kaohsiung Taiwanese Meatballs Reviews